Hamilton's optico-mechanical analogy: History

-According to one textbook, "The first part of our problem, namely, the establishment of a system of first-order equations satisfying the space-time symmetry condition, can be solved in a very simple way, with the help of the analogy between mechanics and optics, which was the starting point for the development of wave mechanics and which can still be used—with reservations—as a source of inspiration."
+According to one textbook, "The first part of our problem, namely, the establishment of a system of first-order equations satisfying the spacetime symmetry condition, can be solved in a very simple way, with the help of the analogy between mechanics and optics, which was the starting point for the development of wave mechanics and which can still be used—with reservations—as a source of inspiration."

+Recently the concept has been extended to wavelength dependent regime.